Cory Henry: Early life

-Music career
+Career

 His musical touring began in 2006, and he has since toured with many mainstream artists, including Bruce Springsteen, Michael McDonald, P. Diddy, Boyz II Men, Kenny Garrett, and The Roots, and gospel artists, among them Israel Houghton, Donnie McClurkin, Kirk Franklin, and Yolanda Adams.

 He released his album First Steps on July 21, 2014, with Wild Willis Jones Records.
 The album charted on the Billboard charts and placed on the Top Jazz Albums and Top Heatseekers Albums, peaking at numbers five and 30, respectively.
 His second album, a live recording, The Revival, was released on March 18, 2016, by GroundUp Music.
 The album charted on the Top Gospel Albums and Top Jazz Albums, where it peaked at number five and number two respectively.

-On April 13, 2018, Henry released his debut single "Trade It All" with his band The Funk Apostles.
-Three months later, on July 13, 2018, Cory released "Art of Love", his first album with The Funk Apostles.
+In 2018, Henry left Snarky Puppy to launch his solo career.
+On April 13, 2018, Henry released his debut single, "Trade It All", with his band The Funk Apostles.
+Three months later, on July 13, 2018, Henry released Art of Love, his first album with The Funk Apostles.
 Henry has frequently collaborated with Vulfpeck.

-In 2018, Henry left Snarky Puppy to launch his solo career with his first independent project, Art of Love.
-On October 31, 2020, Henry released his sophomore full-length record called "Something to Say."
+On October 31, 2020, Henry released his sophomore full-length record, called Something to Say.

 In October 2019, Henry taught a songwriting workshop at the Brown Arts Institute at Brown University.

-Throughout 2020 and 2021, Cory released three personal projects and was featured as a writer and performer on multiple other releases including Imagine Dragons' "Cutthroat" and "Follow You", Jazmine Sullivan's "First Noel", Marc E. Bassy's "Free Like Me", and more.
-He appeared on Kanye West's album Donda, playing organ on "24" (aka "Run to Glory").
+Throughout 2020 and 2021, Henry released three personal projects and was featured as a writer and performer on multiple other releases, including Imagine Dragons' "Cutthroat" and "Follow You", Jazmine Sullivan's "First Noel", and Marc E. Bassy's "Free Like Me".
+He appeared on Kanye West's album Donda, playing organ on "24" (a.k.a.
+"Run to Glory").
 On September 10, 2021, Henry performed the national anthem with Michelle Williams at the National Football League's season opener in Tampa Bay, Florida.

-On September 17, 2021, Henry released his third solo album "Best of Me", featuring Henry performing on vocals, Hammond B3 organ, Moog synthesizer, and Harpejji.
+On September 17, 2021, Henry released his third solo album, Best of Me, featuring Henry performing on vocals, Hammond B3 organ, Moog synthesizer, and Harpejji.
 According to Henry, the album is "a collection of songs written and inspired by [his] musical heroes," with influences including Stevie Wonder, Marvin Gaye, Donny Hathaway, P-Funk, and James Brown.

-On December 25, 2021, Cory was featured on Frank Ocean's 9-minute untitled song release on his Beats 1 radio show Blonded Radio.
-Cory is also featured as a credited writer and performer on Spanish singer and songwriter Rosalía's 2022 album Motomami and song G3 N15.
+On December 25, 2021, Henry was featured on Frank Ocean's 9-minute untitled song release on his Beats 1 radio show Blonded Radio.
+He is also featured as a credited writer and performer on the song "G3 N15" from Spanish singer Rosalía's 2022 album Motomami.

-On July 2, 2022, Cory was featured again with Imagine Dragons in "Continual".
+On July 2, 2022, Henry was featured again with Imagine Dragons in "Continual".

-In 2022, Cory released a studio album Operation Funk, which he followed up with a live version of the album that released later in the year.
+In 2022, Henry released a studio album, Operation Funk, which he followed up with a live version of the album later in the year.